-All new students interested in enrolling at SCA must complete the Application for New Students.
+All new students interested in enrolling at SCA must register through EIPS's online registration process during the month of February.
 Secondary students (grades 7-12) must also complete the Student Profile.

-Parent and student interviews are a key part of the admission process.
+Parent and student meet and greets are a key part of the admission process.
 They enable you to meet with school administration, learn more about SCA and confirm that your student truly wishes to attend SCA and support its mission and program.
 A commitment form supporting the school's mission and philosophy must be signed prior to acceptance.
 Fees are only required upon acceptance.